iamrishabhnirmalkar/JavaScript/README.md

 ### Day 03

 1. function
-2. scope Global and local scope
+2. scope Global and local scope hosting
 3. This keyword , arrow funtion, implicit & explicit return in arrow function , type to write arrow function
 4. IIFE
 5. ControlFlow (IF, IF else , switch)